Get familiar with everything Human Animal Support Services with this glossary.

 38 shelters working together to implement and iterate the HASS elements in their organizations and communities.
 The pilot shelters are the model organizations, making the change and learning along the way.
 Our pilot shelters are where we draw insight and inspiration, measure efficiency of programming and support, and learn from to create education, training, and resources in an effort to transform animal services, everywhere.

 Committed to implement all elements of HASS in partnership.
-These shelters work closely with AmPA/HASS staff to learn from each other’s strengths, needs, experiences, and insight.
-Tier 1 organizations provide important data and other information to measure success, and iterate the project.
+These shelters work closely with AmPA!/HASS staff to learn from each other’s strengths, needs, experiences, and insight.
+Pilot organizations provide important data and other information to measure success, and iterate the project.

-Once a week the directors from our tier 1 pilot shelters come together to discuss topics related to the project.
+Once a week the directors from our pilot shelters come together to discuss topics related to the project.

 A collaboration of over 700 people, coming together to make the HASS vision a reality.
 Industry professionals, subject matter, experts, and volunteers meet regularly to solve the most challenging, long-standing industry problems, roadblocks, and issues to create change in animal sheltering.